 Not only are they filled with toxic ingredients, but most conventional laundry detergent products also come in a giant plastic jug!
 Around 700 million of these end up on US landfills every year.

 But how do you do zero waste laundry?

 Fortunately, many brands are saying “bye-bye” to unnecessary packaging.
-Bestowed Essentials and Meliora, for example, have laundry powder packaged in a compostable container.
+Meliora, for example, has a laundry powder packaged in a compostable container.
 As one of the most exciting innovations for laundry rooms everywhere, Tru Earth and Kind Laundry have revolutionized dirty clothes with eco friendly laundry strips!

 4. Always Have Other Eco Laundry Products Around